oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Workloads SHOULD authenticate to a Transaction Token Server using asymmetric (public-key based) methods or signed JWTs in accordance with {{RFC7521}} and {{RFC7523}}.

 Examples of public-key based authentication include those defined in OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens {{RFC8705}} and WIMSE Workload-to-Workload Authentication {{WIMSE}}.

-A Txn-Token Service:

-* MUST authenticate the requesting workload and confirm that it is authorized to request a transaction token.
-* It SHOULD accept workload credentials such as JWTs, X.509 certificates or Workload Identity Tokens which MAY be provisioned using mechanisms such as {{SPIFFE}} or other provisioning protocols.
-*
-* It SHOULD NOT rely on insecure mechanisms, such as long-lived shared secrets to authenticate the requesting workloads.

-The requesting workload MUST ensure that it authenticates the Transaction Token Service.
-In order to do so:

-* It MUST have a pre-configured location for the Transaction Token Service.
-* It SHOULD accept Transaction Token Service credentials such as JWTs or X.509 certificates which MAY be provisioned using mechanisms such as {{SPIFFE}} or other provisioning protocols.
-* It SHOULD use X.509 credentials in conjunction with MTLS {{RFC8446}}, or a JWT protected by TLS at the transport layer, to securely authenticate the Transaction Token Service.
-* It SHOULD NOT rely on insecure mechanisms, such as long-lived shared secrets to authenticate the Transaction Token Service.

 # Using Txn-Tokens
 Txn-Tokens need to be communicated between workloads that depend upon them to authorize the request.
 Such workloads will often present HTTP {{RFC9110}} interfaces for being invoked by other workloads.
 This section specifies the HTTP header the invoking workload MUST use to communicate the Txn-Token to the invoked workload, when the invoked workload presents an HTTP interface.
 Note that the standard HTTP `Authorization` header MUST NOT be used because that may be used by the workloads to communicate channel authorization.